-For the past 21 years, she has been writing for Vermont Business Magazine, the state’s only news magazine.
+For the past 23 years, she has been writing the cover stories for Vermont Business Magazine, the state’s only news magazine.
 In 2000 she won the Gold Award for Reporting from the Association of Area Business Publications.

-She also writes opinion pieces, news and arts stories for The Commons, the weekly newspaper of Windham County, Vermont; her husband, Randolph T. Holhut, is its news editor.
+As a freelancer, she covered Vermont and Western Massachusetts for The Boston Globe and also wrote for The Boston Globe Magazine.
+She writes opinion pieces, news and arts stories for The Commons, the weekly newspaper of Windham County, Vermont; her husband, Randolph T. Holhut, is its news editor.
 She also writes for Southern Vermont Arts & Living.

-Her work has also appeared in Vermont Life, Vermont Magazine, The Boston Globe, The Boston Globe Magazine, The Springfield (MA) Republican, the Brattleboro (VT) Reformer, the Providence (RI) Journal, the New York Post and many other newspapers.
+Her work has also appeared in Vermont Life and Vermont Magazine.
+Her travel stories have appeared in the Providence (RI) Journal, the New York Post and many other newspapers.

 In 2006, a self-published collection of her Reformer columns, “A Thousand Words or Less: Favorite Columns 1996-2005″” received appreciative reviews.